shikha12264/python-calculator/README.md

 3. Execute calculator.py:

 4. Follow the instructions.
-Input the operandsalong with any of the the operator symbols below(as per your requirements).
+Input the operands along with any of the the operator symbols below (as per your requirements).
 The result is displayed.
 (See Supported Operations)

 # Features